 Chinese Export Porcelain Large Bowl Famille Rose Hand Painted Circa 1770

-This large Chinese Export porcelain bowl was hand-painted in the Famille Rose palette during the Qianlong period, circa 1770.
+This Chinese Export porcelain punch bowl is hand-painted in the famille rose palette and dates to the Qianlong period, circa 1760.

-The flower basket design is a well-known and admired pattern in eighteenth-century Chinese porcelain, with a closely related example illustrated on page 205 of Chinese Ceramics in the Collection of the Rijksmuseum, Amsterdam by C. J. A. Jörg.
+Reference: A closely related example is illustrated on page 205 of Chinese Ceramics in the Collection of the Rijksmuseum, Amsterdam by C. J. A. Jörg.

 Dimensions: 14 inches diameter across the rim, 6.75 inches high, 7 inches diameter at the base